Dangerous Minds: Nietzsche, Heidegger, and the Return of the Far Right

 According to Beiner’s chapter on “Reading Nietzsche in an Age of Resurgent Fascism,” the “one central, animating Nietzschean idea” is: “Western civilization is going down the toilet because of too much emphasis on truth and rationality and too much emphasis on equal human dignity” (p.
 24).
-(This passage also illustrates the vulgar and often hysterical tone of Beiner’s polemic.
+This passage also illustrates the vulgar and often hysterical tone of Beiner’s polemic.
 Dangerous Minds has a rambling, informal, often autobiographical style that makes it read like an extended blog post.
-Beiner also peppers his prose with exclamation points, sometimes 4 or 5 to the page, to drive his points home.
-I began to worry that he would soon resort to emoticons.)
+Beiner also peppers his prose with exclamation points, sometimes four or five to the page, to drive his points home.
+I began to worry that he would soon resort to emoticons.

 Nietzsche offers two arguments against liberalism.
 First, liberalism destroys the meaning of life.
 Second, liberalism destroys human nobility.

 For Nietzsche, a meaningful life requires a normative culture as the context or “horizon” in which each individual is immersed and formed.
 In short, a meaningful life is rooted in ethnic identity, although Nietzsche does not put it in these terms, as he was deeply alienated from and ambivalent about his own German identity.
 A normative culture provides an encompassing worldview and a hierarchy of values.
-These need not be “true” in any metaphysical sense to provide foundations for a meaningful life.
-Hence the danger of modernity’s high value for truth and rationality.
+These need not be “true” in any metaphysical sense in order to provide foundations for a meaningful life, hence the danger of modernity’s high valuation of truth and rationality.
 These horizons are always plural (there are many different cultures), and they are closed (they generate differences between insiders and outsiders, us and them; thus they are “political” in Carl Schmitt’s sense of the word).

 Beiner doesn’t offer a very clear account of why Nietzsche thinks liberalism undermines human nobility.
 The short answer is that it is simply the political application of the slave revolt in morals, in which the aristocratic virtues of the ancients were transmuted into Christian and eventually liberal vices, and the vices of the enslaved and downtrodden were transmuted into virtues.